depthfirstlearning/depthfirstlearning.com/_posts/2020-04-07-Resurrecting-Sigmoid.markdown

 # General resources

-This paper is founded upon Random Matrix Theoryy (RMT), and mean-field analysis of signal propagation.
+This paper is founded upon Random Matrix Theory (RMT), and mean-field analysis of signal propagation.
 The first resource below is a friendly introduction to RMT, while the second and third are the papers in which the mean-field analysis for deep neural networks was developed.
 These are good resources to return to throughout the course.
 For Deep Learning, w recommend Goodfellow et al,